Teamwork-Analytics/teamwork-visualiser-dashboard/README.md

 # teamwork-visualiser-dashboard

-A dashboard to collect, analyse, and visualize all teamwork activities
+A dashboard to collect, analyse, and visualize all teamwork activities (i.e., multimodal learning analytics visual interfaces).
+Several features are adapted from previous work: https://github.com/Teamwork-Analytics/obs-rules and https://github.com/vanechev/obs-tool/

 # Running the application